Landsborough's Blazed Tree (Camp 69): Description

-The blazed tree that marks Landsborough's Camp 69 is a coolibah (Eucalyptus coolibah) located near a tributary of the Warrego River system on a grazing leasehold of just under 684 ha, about 29 km south of Charleville off the Mitchell Highway near Bakers Bend.
+The blazed tree that marks Landsborough's Camp 69 is a coolibah located near a tributary of the Warrego River system on a grazing leasehold of just under 684 ha, about 29 km south of Charleville off the Mitchell Highway near Bakers Bend.

 The blaze on the trunk reads:V.+Q. EXPNL.C.69 MAY 16 1862The lettering varies, perhaps evidence of one person starting the blaze and another completing it, with the "V+Q" being broader lettering than the remainder.

 The blaze appears to be made on an existing Aboriginal scar, which Landsborough's party likely enlarged and cut to suit their needs.

 Heritage listing

 Landsborough's Blazed Tree, Camp 69 was listed on the Queensland Heritage Register on 18 June 2009 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The blazed tree at Landsborough's Camp 69 just south of Charleville was marked on 16 May 1862 and is important for its association with the first official crossing of the Australian continent from north to south.
 Between February and May 1862 explorer William Landsborough left a trail of blazed trees from the Albert River in the Gulf of Carpentaria to the Warrego River near later Cunnamulla, demonstrating a practical route for driving livestock overland to north-western Queensland.
 Comparatively few of the blazes survive, either having grown over or trees destroyed through past clearing practices, fire, flood, termites or harsh environmental conditions.
 Surviving blazes associated with this expedition remain important makers of a major event in Queensland history, which precipitated a rush for pastoral land in western and north-western Queensland in the early 1860s.
 There are only two known surviving examples of blazed trees from the 1862 Landsborough expedition in the Charleville district, at Camp 67 and Camp 69.
 The lettering on these blazes remains extremely well preserved.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The blaze at Camp 69, which remains highly visible, is rare tangible evidence of a remarkable feat by Landsborough and his party as the first exploration expedition to cross the Continent from north to south, in the process opening much of western and north-western Queensland to pastoral settlement.
+The blaze at Camp 69, which remains visible, is rare tangible evidence of Landsborough and his party's expedition as the first exploration expedition to cross the continent from north to south, opening much of western and north-western Queensland to pastoral settlement.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The place has a special association with the work of William Landsborough (1825–1886) in exploring the western and north western districts of Queensland in 1861–1862.